PRESS CONFERENCE ANNOUNCEMENT

 FIRST OF HUNDREDS OF LAWSUITS FILED AGAINST NEW YORK INSTITUTIONS ON BEHALF OF VICTIMS OF CHILD SEX ABUSE

-Filings Coincide With the Opening of the One-Year Window Under the Child Victims Act; Diocese of Rockville Centre Named in First Suits
+Filings Coincide With the Opening of the One-Year Window Under the Child Victims Act; Diocese of Brooklyn, Boy Scouts Named in First Three Suits

-Rockville Centre, NY — Sex abuse victim’s attorney Krisel McSweeney will hold a press conference on Wednesday, August 14, 2019 announcing and discussing the filing of two lawsuits against the DIOCESE OF ROCKVILLE CENTRE.
-The press conference and the filing of the suits coincides with the opening of the one-year window for filing claims under the New York Child Victims Act.
-McSweeney will discuss the two cases being filed Wednesday along with the impact of this legislation on future claims that will be filed by other child victims.
+Brooklyn, NY— Sex abuse victim’s attorney Krisel McSweeney will hold a press conference on Wednesday, August 14, 2019 announcing and discussing the filing of three lawsuits against multiple New York institutions.
+The press conference and the filing of the suits coincides with the opening of the window for filing claims under the New York Child Victims Act.
+McSweeney willdiscuss the three cases being filed Wednesday along with the impact of this legislation on future claims that will be filed by other child victims.
 McSweeney will be available to answer questions from media outlets.

 These suits would not have been possible without the New York Legislature’s passing of the Child Victims Act earlier this year.
 As a result of the Child Victims Act’s one-year window, victims must swiftly assess and prepare any potential claims they may have against the entities responsible for their abuse.
 Herman Law represents hundreds of victims of childhood sexual abuse in New York, many of whom have been victims of the widespread problem of sex abuse within the Catholic Church.